 Kid-friendly tip: Elliott Bay Book Company, with a Saturday story time and a fantastic kids' section, is just a few blocks away.

-Giddy Up Burgers and Greens: Saddle up in Frelard
+Giddy Up Burgers and Greens: Saddle up in Seattle

 600 Leary Way N.W., Seattle • 206-782-2798

-This country-western style burger joint in Seattle's Frelard neighborhood (between Fremont and Ballard, for newbies) is immediately inviting to kids and their thirsty grown-ups.
+This country-western style burger joint in Seattle's West Woodland neighborhood (commonly called Frelard for its location between Fremont and Ballard) is immediately inviting to kids and their thirsty grown-ups.
 Outfitted in rustic wood and picnic tables, the fun decor includes low saddles kids can "ride" on next to tables.
 Order at the counter, and while burgers are the main attraction (there are 10, from basic to the exotic), don't miss the gourmet greens, including a salad bar and items such as Asian sautéed spinach redolent with garlic and ginger.
 The kids' menu includes sloppy Joes, burgers or grilled cheese, each for $5, with (yummy) fries.
-(Tip: If your kid is a light eater, share their plate.)
 Sides include fries, sweet potato fries or Haystack onions.
 Adults will also be pleased with the extensive draft beer offering: at least 26 kinds from all over the country, with Seattle well-represented.

 Kid-friendly tip: Follow your meal with a milkshakes (three flavors) or a spin on one of the vintage video games, such as Donkey Kong or Junior Pacman.